0xADE1A1DE/CryptOpt/INSTALL.md

 If you want to actually use CryptOpt for production, the results can typically be improved by running it bare metal.
 See below install instructions.

-The main entry point is the `./run.sh` script.
+The main entry point is the `./CryptOpt` script, the `--help` option gives options.
-`./run.sh --help` gives options.
+You can `sudo make install-zsh`, if you want to get `zsh` completion.

 ## With Docker